-Based on review, observation and enquiry, the Audit Committee has concluded that the systems and procedures employed by BMO GAM, including its internal audit, provide sufficient assurance that a sound system of internal control, which safeguards shareholders' investment and the Company's assets, is maintained and the Board has concurred.
+The Audit Committee has reviewed the need for an internal audit function.
+Based on review, observation and enquiry, the Audit Committee has concluded that the systems and procedures employed by the Manager, together with the Manager's internal audit function, provide sufficient assurance that a sound system of internal control, which safeguards shareholders' investment and the Company's assets, is maintained and the Board has concurred.
+In addition, the Company's financial statements are audited by an external auditor.
 An internal audit function, specific to the Company, is therefore considered unnecessary but this decision will be kept under review.